grokify/fastly-guide-compute/docs/compute/tutorial_api.md

 Using cURL, the commands look like the following:

 ["Create a service" API](https://developer.fastly.com/reference/api/services/service/#create-service).
 For the next steps, use the service version that you receive back in the API response.
-This in an auto-incrementing integer, e.g. `1`, `2`, etc.
+This in an auto-incrementing integer, e.g. `1`, `2`, etc. See more in the ["Creating a Service" section](../../basics/service).

 ```
 % curl -D - -X POST --location "https://api.fastly.com/service" \